bergwerf/linear_integer_arithmetic/README.md

 turn is a big improvement over the original procedure by Presburger.

-The algorithm gives an effective decision procedure for formulas in the structure `(Z, <, +, 0, 1)`, although the language is enriched with extra relations to enable quantifier elimination.
-The procedure also produces a constructive proof of the formula or its negation.
+The algorithm gives an effective decision procedure for formulas in the structure `(Z, ≤, +, 0, 1)`, although the language is enriched with extra relations to enable quantifier elimination.
+The procedure should be capable of producing a constructive proof of any formula or its negation.

 [1]: https://dl.acm.org/doi/10.1145/800133.804361